shridharmanvi/documentsearch/README.md

 * Indexed approach is the best for document search.
 However the solution implemented for this exercise is primitive as it cannot be easily scaled
 * If the volume of test files increase there are chances of running into memory issues on a single node
-* We could make the app distributed and by making it a RESTful service and using a load balancer to distribute the load and store the counters in an in-memory key-value database like redis
+* We could make the app distributed by making it a RESTful service and using a load balancer to distribute the load and store the counters in an in-memory key-value database like redis
 * An alternative could be to use a distributed indexing system like Solr/lucene/elastic search
-* These are distributed over multiple nodes (cluster) and can be scaled horizontally in case the data volume increases
+* These systems are distributed over multiple nodes (cluster) and can be scaled horizontally in case the data volume increases and also provide built in fault tolerance capabilities